-The capital of the Netherlands is a beguiling place, with its romantic canals, superb art galleries and laid back attitude.
-No wonder then that in Amsterdam apartments for rent are always in high demand,.
+The capital of the Netherlands is an enchanting place, with its romantic canals, superb art galleries and laid back attitude.
+For this reason, furnished Amsterdam apartments and rooms for rent are always in high demand.
 Luckily Nestpick has a huge range to choose from, and booking one is as simple as a few clicks.
-Whether you are interested in rooms for rent in Amsterdam, or searching furnished flats for rent here, Nestpick has the widest selection and the best bargains.
+Whether you are interested in renting a furnished room in Amsterdam, or settling into your own apartment or flatshare, Nestpick has the widest selection and the best bargains.

 Amsterdam isn’t the cheapest city to rent in, and a long-standing shortage of housing has driven prices ever upwards.
 When you move into your apartment in Amsterdam, you’ll need to provide a number of documents, so you can save time by getting these ready before you sign a rental agreement.
 These include authenticated identification documents (like a birth certificate or marriage certificate) as well as a visa or work permit.
 Amsterdam has a very high quality of life, with great public transport and low living costs (after accommodation that is!).
 Whether you are looking to rent student accommodation in Amsterdam or choosing between furnished apartments to rent here, you are sure to find a perfect home on Nestpick.

 Amsterdam’s most exclusive neighbourhood, Old South is also the city’s cultural centre, being home to the fabulous Rijksmuseum and the Royal Concert Hall.
 It’s also a green area, encompassing the Vondelpark and Amsterdam Forest.
-Overall, it’s safe and prosperous, if relatively expensive for apartments for rent in Amsterdam.
+Overall, it’s safe and prosperous, yet also home to the more relatively expensive for apartments.

 Like most major cities in Europe, Amsterdam has areas which are undergoing gentrification.
-Oud West, historically a neighbourhood for the less well off is being reinvented.
+Oud West, historically a neighborhood for the economically-less-fortunate, is being reinvented.
 Inevitably, this has seen the opening of organic food shops, local produce markets and creative businesses.
 Two cultural hubs, OT301 and Lab111, are in the area, hosting creative events.
 Of course, judging the best places to live in Amsterdam is purely subjective; the best way to get to know a city is to live there yourself!

 The Eastern Docklands are very different to central Amsterdam, but no less enticing.
 Built on land reclaimed from the sea, the docklands are full of modern, comfortable furnished apartments and quiet neighbourhoods.
 It’s the ideal area for families and professionals.

 If you’re coming from outside of the Netherlands there are a couple of things you should know before getting an apartment to rent in Amsterdam.
 If you’re planning to stay in Amsterdam for more than four months, you’ll need to register with the municipality (gemeente).
 International students are also required to obtain a Housing Permit before they are able to secure privately let apartments to rent in Amsterdam.
 An estate agent or landlord must apply to the Amsterdam Housing Department for the permit on your behalf.
-On average, student accommodation Amsterdam will cost between €300-€700 per calendar month, but of course prices vary depending on the area in which you live and quality of the accommodation.
-Don’t forget to factor in the cost of utilities (gas, electricity, internet, municipal taxes etc.).
-Not looking for flats in Amsterdam?
-No worries, we have rooms and apartments to rent in Rotterdam, Maastricht and The Hague.
-Go take a look!
+On average, student accommodation in Amsterdam will cost between €300-€700 per month, but of course prices vary depending on the area in which you live and the quality of the accommodation.
+Don’t forget to factor in the cost of utilities (gas, electricity, internet, municipal taxes, etc.).

 - Amsterdam has more bikes than people